About Us

 1. "We're about to go through the portal that gets us inside the Balipiton," the tour guide said, "Is there anyone who did NOT get implanted before we proceed?"
 The implant would protect visitors from the automated security system inside the Big Ball.
 Those not implanted would be taking an unacceptable risk.

-2. "You might feel a little disoriented as we pass through: Remember from the ground -- there was nothing visible where we're at right now.
+2. "You might feel a little disoriented as we pass through: Remember: Observers on the ground can only see empty airspace where we are right now.
 I'm going to go first and I want you to follow me to the other side in an orderly fashion."

-4. The feeling was surreal and began the moment one entered the portal because the Ball interior was an independent gravitational environment, drawn toward it's own core.
-The portal consisted of a tubular gangplank that made a gradual 90-degree bend.
-The duct architecture looked alien and had a dream-like haze.
-One might easily interpret that the portal was a docking collar to an alien spaceship.
+4. The feeling of entering an alien world began the moment a visitor entered the portal.
+The Ball interior was an independent gravitational environment, drawn toward it's own core, so visitors walked through a tubular gangplank that made a gradual 90-degree bend to reorient them to the Ball's gravity.
+The duct architecture was alluring but foreign.
+The initial sensation was like entering an alien spaceship.
 "The air molecules convect where the two magnetic fields collide," the tour guide commented, "and that's where the haze comes from.
 It's an interesting effect, isn't it?"
+That magnetic convection also created the empty airspace effect that was viewable from outside.
+There was an actual linkage but the light bent around it.

-5. Once inside the ball, a shellan's body was perpendicular to Vejhon's surface, but drawn toward the center of the ball, "The brain adjusts to what it believes to be real," the guide said.
+5. Once inside the ball, a shellan's body was perpendicular to Vejhon's surface, but drawn toward the center, "The brain adjusts to what it believes to be real," the guide said.
 It was amusing for visitors on the ground to see birds walking on the Ball's underside, unaffected by Vejhon's natural gravity "I don't think my brain wants to accept it," one guest said, looking out a skylight.
 "Just assume that the windows are monitors," the guide suggested, "and you'll be OK."
+Then she pointed out, "There's the vomitorium."
+Those who could, laughed, while others resisted the urge.
+"Nice placement!" a kid quipped.
+Everyone at least smiled.

 VICAR WEXLI

-13. Wexli drifted down to a deserted street with two and three story buildings on either side.
-The first oddity was the width of the street -- it was unnatural.
-Then he noticed the lack of detail in the darkened windows; just dull black rectangles -- the utilitarian purpose of light was questionable.
+14. Wexli drifted down to a deserted street with two and three story buildings on either side.
+The first oddity was the width of the street -- it was unnaturally wide.
+Then he noticed the lack of detail in the darkened windows; just dull black rectangles with indiscernible depth -- the utilitarian purpose of light was questionable.

-17. Once safe inside, he set the boy upon the kitchen table and moistened a wash cloth to clean the boys face.
-As he removed the dirt from the boys face, Wexli saw that it was him at that age.
-He woke up anguished and hurt.
-It was a hurt that he had kept to himself for his entire life.
+17. Once inside, he set the boy upon his kitchen table and rinsed a wash cloth with warm water to clean the boy's face.
+As he removed the dirt from the child's face, he saw that it was really himself, as he looked at that age.
+He awoke anguished and hurt.
+It was a hurt that he had kept to himself for his entire life, and he was startled that his unconscious mind could ambush him like that.

 19. "Do you know what that was?" the Director asked.
 "I can only suspect, but I don't really know," Wexli replied.

 20. "It was you, Wexli.
 You in the present, helped to heal your past self.
 Not many know about that past, do they?"
-The director wasn't really asking -- he was observing.
+The director was mostly observing, as was his right.
 "No, Sir," Wexli answered.
-For it's brevity in description, the dream lasted an hour.
+For it's brevity, the dream had lasted an hour.

-22. The scene changed to another world -- it may not have been Vejhon, but 'where' seemed irrelevant.
+22. The scene changed to another world -- it was probably not Vejhon, but 'where' seemed irrelevant.

-23. There was a terran-looking creature that could have easily passed for Vejhonian or Theotian, evidently in a struggle against a more aggressive race of Reptilians; much more warring than the Jolvians.
+23. There was a terran-looking creature that could have easily passed for Vejhonian or Theotian, in a struggle against a more aggressive race of Reptilians; much more warring than the Jolvians.
 The Jolvians were Angelic by comparison.
-These Reptilians lived in a different dimension and Universe altogether.
+These Reptilians lived in a different dimension and Universe, far from here.

-24. The subject terran was one among millions who had been attacked and subdued by the Reptilian invaders.
-Whenever genocide is not inflicted by an invading species, an indigenous resistance will organize and attempt to repel the invaders.
+24. The subject terran was one of millions who had been attacked and conquered by the Reptilian invaders.
+Whenever genocide is not inflicted by an invader, an indigenous resistance results.

 25. At this point in time, the Reptilians had built many well protected fortresses on the conquered world, and the resistance was in full sway, but ineffective.

-26. What the Director specifically wanted Wexli to see, was the terran in question, entering the Reptilian fortress unchecked and undisturbed by Reptilian sentries or by any other Reptilian in the fortress.
-The fortress interior was sheik, spacious and architecturally delightful; an appealing contrast to the Reptilian stereotype.
+26. What the Director specifically wanted Wexli to see, was the subject terran in question, entering the Reptilian fortress unchecked and undisturbed by the Reptilian sentries or by any Reptilians at all.
+"How is it that they don't notice him?"
+Wexli wondered, "they act like he's..."
+Wexli had an epiphany where the Director was going with this, so he didn't ruin the moment.
+The fortress interior was a technological wonder in contrast to the savage Reptilian stereotype.
+It was definitely not dull.

-27. "It's the moment of discovery..." the Director said and paused as the scene played out, "...that moment when the terran realizes..." the Director added as one might whisper to a friend in a theatre, "...that he isn't what he thinks he is."
+27. "It's the moment of discovery..." the Director pointed out, as the scene continued, "...when the terran realizes..." the Director was waiting for a specific moment, "...that he isn't what he thinks he is."

 28. The terran is peering at the fortress from a prone position on a grassy, curved embankment out of view.
-He starts thinking about how he entered and exited the fortress unchecked, undisturbed, not so much as blinked at.
+He starts thinking about how he entered and exited the fortress unchecked and undisturbed; not so much as blinked at.
 Unlike other terrans -- this terran understood the Reptilian language.
 "How is that so?" he asks himself.
+When a psionist can commune with a dreamfasted object -- the object is perceived to be real, rather than imagined.

 31. "Spiritual quantum entanglement?"
 Wexli postulated.
 Anything was possible.
 "So how does he live with it?"
 Wexli asked.